AhmadReza1098/Customer-Churn-Prediction/README.md

 ## Overview

 In the world of banking, "silent churn" is a massive problem.
-Customers often disengage gradually—logging in less, transacting less—before they finally close their account.
+Customers often disengage gradually logging in less, transacting less before they finally close their account.
 By the time they leave, it's often too late to win them back.

 In this project, I didn't just build a model to predict churn; I built a **proactive safety net**.
 Instead of chasing "vanity metrics" like 99% accuracy (which often hides the truth in imbalanced data), I optimized this model for **Business Value**.
-My goal was to maximize **Recall**—ensuring the bank catches as many at-risk customers as possible, even if it means raising a few false alarms.
+My goal was to maximize **Recall** ensuring the bank catches as many at-risk customers as possible, even if it means raising a few false alarms.

 ---

 ## Business Problem